 Although Trello is free, the provider also offers free trials of its paid software, so you can take it out for a spin if you'd rather have a proper look at it for yourself!

-Here at Tech.co, we only publish articles about project management software – and all the software we write about, for that matter – if we've road-tested it and rated it using a professional research framework.
+Here at Tech.co, we only publish reviews about a product if we’ve road-tested using a professional research framework.

-For our 2023 project management testing series, we focused on five different assessment areas in order to score providers: Security, functionality, ease of use, customer support, pricing, and integrations.
-“Functionality” is further broken down into four sub-categories: task management, workflow creation, data visualization, and collaboration.
+For our 2024 project management testing series, we focused on five different assessment areas to score providers.
+These were security, functionality, ease of use, customer support, pricing, and integrations.
+We then broke “Functionality” down into four sub-categories: task management, workflow creation, data visualization, and collaboration.

-There are loads of websites out there that say they've used a certain software program, or claim they've tested it – as well as providers claiming their software or service is the best.
-We try to buck that trend by publishing the results of our research, rather than making claims that aren't backed up by anything at all.
+There are loads of websites out there that say they’ve used a certain software program, or claim they’ve tested it.
+Software providers also tend to claim their software or service is the best.
+We try to buck that trend by publishing the results of our research, rather than making claims that aren’t backed up by anything at all.

-Buying software – and finding accurate information on it – is, to put it lightly, difficult.
-So rest assured that we've got you covered.
+Finding accurate information about software tools online isn’t always easy.
+So rest assured that we’ve got you covered.
 We do have commercial partnerships with some of the providers we write about, but our product-led research allows us to remain editorially independent.

 Verdict: Should you use Trello?